rbowsley/lamplighthelp/source/tagged_Infosheets.markdown

 #### [Next Steps](/help/index/p/tagged_Next%20steps)

 If you are getting comfortable with {{Lamplight}} but want to start exploring a bit further, these pages will help you along the way.
-You'll find help about
+You'll find help about:

 - organising data - finding what you want, sorting it, and downloading
 - adding new profiles to the system